mcmartins/broccoli/README.md

 The input JSON includes the following information:

-* For each Job to execute:
+* A Job to execute:
  1. Name
  2. Working directory;
  3. Timeout;
  4. Tasks

-* For each Task
+* For each Task:
  1. Name
  2. Command
  3. Wait